zachmccabe/zachmccabe.github.io/postcard.md

 ## Global power dynamics are fucked

-But don't underestimate the agency of everyday people -- or your own bias to power, cultural hubris.
+Yep.
+Zoom in: Never underestimate a person's agency, or the local community, or your own bias to power.